dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

 }
 ```

-At the top in the namespaces, we need to add the two new classes we're using: `BlogPost` and `EntryFormType` so paste:
+At the top, in the namespaces, we need to add the two new classes we're using: `BlogPost` and `EntryFormType` so paste:

 ```php
 use App\Entity\BlogPost;